Syndergaard, Mets sweep Indians 2-0 for 5th win in row

 Indians: RHP Carlos Carrasco (leukemia) pitched 1 2/3 innings in a rehab game for Double-A Akron.

-Mets: RHP Marcus Stroman (left hamstring tightness) said he expects to make his next scheduled start Tuesday against the Cubs. .
-IF/OF Jeff McNeil (strained left hamstring) began a rehab assignment with Triple-A Syracuse….
-2B Robinson Canó (torn left hamstring) did some running and played light catch in the outfield. .
-IF Jed Lowrie (sprained left knee) went 1 for 4 as the DH in a rehab game for Class A St. Lucie. .
-IF Rubén Tejada was designated for assignment and RHP Chris Flexen was recalled from Syracuse.
+Mets: RHP Marcus Stroman (left hamstring tightness) said he expects to make his next scheduled start Tuesday against the Cubs. … INF/OF Jeff McNeil (strained left hamstring) began a rehab assignment with Triple-A Syracuse….
+2B Robinson Cano (torn left hamstring) did some running and played light catch in the outfield. … IF Jed Lowrie (sprained left knee) went 1 for 4 as the DH in a rehab game for Class A St. Lucie. … INF Ruben Tejada was designated for assignment and RHP Chris Flexen was recalled from Syracuse.

 UP NEXT